Key Points

 If your process is demonstrating random variation and you make a change, you will have confidence that, if you see an impact due to your change, it will be real and believable.

-The concept of random variation, or noise, is a central concept in statistics.
-You will want to understand what random variation is and its implications for taking the appropriate actions on your process.
+The concept of random variation, or noise, is central in statistics.
+You will want to understand what random variation is and its implications for taking the appropriate actions in your process.

 Most statistical tests will have an underlying assumption that the data you’re analyzing was created by a random process.
 If not, your results may be inaccurate because of the influence of non-random variation.